 In the past two years, British banks have shut down 1,203 branches and 8,700 free-to-use ATMS according to Which.
 Link, the ATM network operator, has also lowered the ATM interchange fees from 25 p per transaction to 22.5 p between July 2018 and early 2019.
 Following calls for government regulation by consumer rights groups and public uproar, Link has decided to back off from the last two 5% tranches scheduled for 2020 and 2021.
 The ATM A fee paid between banks for the acceptance of card-based transactions.
-For instance, a merchant’s bank (acquiring bank) will pay an interchange fee to the cardholder’s bank (issuing bank) when th...
+For instance, a merchant’s bank (acquiring bank) will pay an interchange fee to the cardholder’s bank (issuing bank) when the latter makes a transaction.
+This is also the case when a cardholder uses an ATM: the cardholder’s bank pays a fee to the ATM operator.
 More is the fee the cardholder’s bank pays to the ATM operator.

 The lowering of the fees has rendered numerous ATM unprofitable.
 The operators have opted to either shut down the machine or to charge the consumer a transaction fee – surcharging.